percona/k8spsmdb-docs/docs/monitor-kubernetes.md

 5. Edit the `values.yaml` file and specify the following:

     * the IP address / hostname of the PMM server in the `externalVM.write.url` option
-    * specify the unique name or an ID of the Kubernetes cluster in the ``vmagent.spec.externalLabels.cluster` option.
+    * specify the unique name or an ID of the Kubernetes cluster in the `vmagent.spec.externalLabels.k8s_cluster_id` option.
 Ensure to set different values if you are sending metrics from multiple Kubernetes clusters to the same PMM Server.
     * set the `vmsingle.enabled` and `vmcluster.enabled` to false
     * set the `alertmanager.enabled`, `vmalert.enabled` to false
-    * set the `defaultDashboardsEnabled` to true
     * specify the configuration for scraping Custom resources related to the Operator

     ```yaml title="values.yaml"